 6. Treats Rheumatism

 The anti-inflammatory properties of tamarind make it a great herbal medicine for treating Rheumatism.
 It breaks down specific inflammatory chemicals named ‘interleukin’ and inhibits the secretion of bone-damaging enzymes.
-Tamarind soothes inflammation and protects the bones, joints, and cartilages from pain and discomfort.
+Tamarind soothes inflammation and protects the bones, joints, and cartilage from pain and discomfort.

 7. Controls Diabetes